-Topic: Vengeance Is God’s [Andrew Wommack 4th August 2018 Daily Devotional]
+Topic: Vengeance Is God’s [Andrew Wommack Devotional 4 August 2020]

 Letting God be the one who defends us is a matter of faith.
 If there is no God who will bring men into account for their actions, then turning the other cheek would be the worst thing we could do.
 But if there is a God who promises that vengeance is His, and He will repay, then taking matters into our own hands shows a lack of faith in God and His integrity.